Ipotrick/Daxa/wiki/Bindless.md

 ### GLSL Annotations For Images

-In glsl, it is possible to annotate image variables with custom [qualifiers](https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)).
-Such annotations can be for example: coherent or readonly.
+In glsl, it is possible to annotate image variables with custom [qualifiers](https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)) and [image formats](https://www.khronos.org/opengl/wiki/Layout_Qualifier_(GLSL)).
+Such annotations can be for example: coherent or readonly and r32ui or rgba16f.
-These are really useful and can provide better performance and more possibilities in some cases.
+Custom qualifiers are really useful and can provide better performance and more possibilities in some cases.
+Image formats on the other hand are sometimes required by some glsl functions (imageAtomicOr for example).

 To provide the image accessor makros, daxa predefines image tables without any annotations.
 These make the access makros such as `daxa_image2D` possible to use.